kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Visible**

 If enabled, invisible layers will not be exported.

-Visible layers within invisible layer groups will also not be exported.
+By default, layers (visible or not) whose parent layer groups are invisible are also ignored.
+To disable this behavior, edit the constraint, click on `More options` and then uncheck `Also apply to parent folders`.

 **Top-level**